shvets/shvets.github.io/presentations/01/vagrant-and-chef.md

 %!SLIDE title-and-content transition=cover incremental

-# Why do we need virualization in development?
+# Why do we need virtualiation in development?

 * We want to have **same environment for all developers**, no matter on what platform they are working now.